usvao/vodays/tutorials/adslabs/adslabs.rst

     this login is shared with ADS Labs.
     Simply click on the ``Sign on`` link on the top-right of the screen.

-.. sidebar:: Filters, Facets, Future
+.. topic:: Filters, Facets, Future

    There are a couple of interesting points about Filtering, Facets and the Future of `ADS Labs`_: